Windows 11 Bloatware Removal: Official Method in 25H2

 Why Remove Default Windows 11 Apps?

 Many Windows 11 installations come with pre-installed Microsoft Store apps that users don’t need or want.
-These apps take up storage space, consume system resources, and can clutter the Start menu and app list.
-Previously, removing these apps required complex PowerShell commands that could potentially break Windows during setup or cause issues with enterprise deployment tools like Autopilot.
+These apps take up storage space, consume system resources, and clutter the Start menu.
+Previously, removing these apps required complex PowerShell commands that could break Windows during setup or cause issues with enterprise deployment tools like Autopilot.

-System administrators have been requesting a native solution for years because scripted removal methods are fragile and can cause deployment failures.
-This new Group Policy approach provides a supported, reliable method for enterprise environments.
+System administrators requested a native solution for years because scripted removal methods are fragile and can cause deployment failures.
+This Group Policy approach provides a supported, reliable method for enterprise environments.

 How to Access the Windows 11 Bloatware Removal Policy

-The new Group Policy setting is located in a specific path within the Group Policy Editor.
-Here’s how to find it:
+The Group Policy setting is located in a specific path within the Group Policy Editor.

 Navigating to the Policy Setting